Juliafrances28/BookNook/README.md

 # BookNook

-Disclaimer: I know how to make a regular Readme and plan to change this, after it is reviewed, I am using this as a space to explain my thinking.
-Also, each git commit has specific comments to explain this upload.
+Disclaimer: I know how to make a regular Readme and plan to change this, after it is reviewed, I am temporarily using this as a space to explain my thinking throughout the project.
+Also, each git commit has specific comments to explain the upload.

 I decided to implement a product details page and started off creating a repo in GitHub.
 I am avid reader, so product page is all about books.
 The site name is bookNook.
 The first step of the process was to run “npx create-react-app my app”.
 This didn’t work for me because my node.js version was outdated.
 I found that changing this proved to be complicated.